5 Things to Know Before a Long-term Yoga and Meditation Retreat

-This article on ‘5 things to know before a long-term yoga and meditation retreat’ is written by Claire Jones, sharing her experience at her 3 months long yoga and meditation retreat.
+This article on ‘5 things to know before a long-term yoga and meditation retreat’ is written by Claire Jones, sharing her experience at her 3 monthly long yoga and meditation retreats.

 Read on to know about her experience and to know the ‘5 things’ before planning your next yoga and meditation retreat or course.

-“When I set off to spend 3 months practicing yoga and meditation at my aunts cabin in rural Tennessee, all I could imagine was my internal clock re-setting, my energies re-aligning and my body detoxing from months of stressful work-life.
+“When I set off to spend 3 months practicing yoga and meditation at my aunt’s cabin in rural Tennessee, all I could imagine was my internal clock re-setting, my energies re-aligning and my body detoxing from months of stressful work-life.
 I would have plenty of time to relax and focus on mindful self-reflection.
-I would be surrounded by breathe-taking scenery, eat clean, healthy foods and maybe even bond with some of the livestock I would be tending.
+I would be surrounded by breathtaking scenery, eat clean, healthy foods, and maybe even bond with some of the livestock I would be tending.

 All of this happened…but many things that I DID NOT expect happened as well.
 While I learned so much about myself from being solitary, I also found that there were a few unexpected things I was extremely grateful for that made my journey amazing and could make yours amazing too!